lsst-sitcom/sitcomtn-037/index.rst

 These values will be published to DDS, and therefore the values will be archived in the EFD.
 This allows tools such as LOVE and Bokeh Apps to be used for display when required.
 With the exception of displays developed and used by the CCS team to support camera operations, we recommend that the Camera Diagnostic Cluster not be used to generate and publish plots.
+Where possible, this should be accomplished using the common toolsets (e.g. Bokeh etc).

 Camera diagnostic cluster is to use a simplified set of tools to perform rapid yet rudimentary on-the-fly calculations, all managed by the camera team.
 Examples include calculations like means and standard deviations of overscan regions etc.